SonnyK33/obsidian/Molecules/Edge.md

 [[Convexity ]]

 [[Merton Model for Management Incentives]]

 What are the drivers of a credit?
-What factors can be absracted across different sectors and even asset classes (corporates, sovereigns, equities, etc)
+What factors can be abstracted across different sectors and even asset classes (corporates, sovereigns, equities, etc)

+**Fundamental Factors**
 1) What is pricing power?
 2) Operating leverage
 	a) what are fixed vs variable expenses?